lore-corrias/TGHandlers/README.md

 public class MyBot {
     public static void main(String[] args) {
-        // Create a new instance of the bot TelegramBot bot = new TelegramBot("TOKEN");
+        // Create a new instance of the bot and add it to the API helper TelegramBot bot = new TelegramBot("TOKEN");
+        ActionsAPIHelper.setTelegramBotInstance(bot);

         // Create an instance of the dispatcher with the bot UpdatesDispatcher dispatcher = new UpdatesDispatcher();